nagabcube/Python-Flask-DBApi-samples/README.md

-Three variations on the same problem
+Three variations to the same problem

 Can be tested with Postman